github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 Highlights potential risks that a user should be aware of before starting or continuing with a task.

-Warning callouts are particularly relevant for processes that occur outside the {% data variables.product.prodname_dotcom %} UI, such as in the command line or through an API.
+Warning alerts are particularly relevant for processes that occur outside the {% data variables.product.prodname_dotcom %} UI, such as in the command line or through an API.

-For example, "[AUTOTITLE](/enterprise-cloud@latest/organizations/managing-git-access-to-your-organizations-repositories/about-ssh-certificate-authorities)" includes instructions for the command line, and uses a warning callout to alert users that once issued, certificates cannot be revoked:
+For example, "[AUTOTITLE](/enterprise-cloud@latest/organizations/managing-git-access-to-your-organizations-repositories/about-ssh-certificate-authorities)" includes instructions for the command line, and uses a warning alert to inform users that once issued, certificates cannot be revoked:

 > [!WARNING]
 > After a certificate has been signed and issued, the certificate cannot be revoked.
 Make sure to use the -V flag to configure a lifetime for the certificate, or the certificate can be used indefinitely.